streethooper11/CodenameEarth/README.md

 ## How to play

 When the game is launched, the player pieces (in white colour) are placed out of the board.
 The player may click each piece and change to a variant.\
-The player may play with default chess pieces with Play Default Chess button or with customized pieces with Play Customized buttons.
+The player may play with default chess pieces with Play Default Chess button or with customized pieces with Play Customized button.

 ## AI used